By Brett Williams. Last Updated 18th August 2021. Welcome to our guide on hair dye allergic reaction claims.

-If you wish to find out more about how to make a claim, or if you want to start making a claim now, you can get in touch with our legal advice team for a free consultation to discuss your situation.
+If you wish to find out more about how to make hair dye allergic reaction claims or if you want to start making a claim today, you can get in touch with our legal advice team for a free consultation to discuss your situation:

 - Calling 0800 073 8801

 - Arranging a free call back from our team here.

 - Sending a message via our live support chat option.